DIY Asian Flush Cure: How to Get Rid of Asian Glow Quickly & Safely

 Feeling flushed and uncomfortable after a drink?
 If alcohol turns your face red and hot, you're not alone.
 This common reaction, called "alcohol flush," affects many people of Asian descent.

 The good news is that while there's no "cure," there are ways to help control and minimize unpleasant alcohol flush symptoms.
-From taking certain supplements like Sunset alcohol flush support beforehand to pacing yourself while drinking, small tweaks can help you enjoy social situations without the embarrassment and discomfort of a flushed face.
+From taking supplements like Sunset beforehand to pacing yourself while drinking, small tweaks can help you feel more comfortable in social situations.

 What Causes Asian Flush In The First Place?

-To put it simply, Asian flush is caused due to one’s inability to properly metabolize ethanol (a different name for alcohol), and it’s all because of an enzyme called ALDH2.
-If you want a super in-depth look at why Asian flush reaction even exists, we wrote a complete guide on the matter.
-And, our Ultimate Guide To Asian Flush is the #1 resource online.
-However, we will summarize it for you below.
+To put it simply, Asian flush is caused by an inability to properly metabolize ethanol (a different name for alcohol), and it's all because of an enzyme called ALDH2.
+If you want a super in-depth look at why the Asian flush reaction even exists, we wrote a complete guide on the matter — and our Ultimate Guide To Asian Flush covers it in depth.
+But we'll summarize it for you below.

-When alcohol is consumed, it’s metabolized and converted into acetaldehyde, a toxic and often dangerous substance, which undergoes transformation into acetic acid, only to be broken down into the completely harmless CO2 and water.
+When alcohol is consumed, it's metabolized and converted into acetaldehyde, a toxic substance, which is meant to be transformed into harmless acetic acid and then broken down into CO2 and water.

-Since the previously mentioned enzyme basically doesn’t do its job properly, the toxic substance does not get to be broken down further so it accumulates causing the familiar facial redness and flushing.
+Since the enzyme that handles that second step (ALDH2) doesn't do its job properly, the toxic acetaldehyde doesn't get broken down further, so it accumulates — causing the familiar facial redness and flushing.

-Please note: none of this is medical advice, and we (Sunset) can’t take responsibility for any effects caused by following the information below.
-Please do your own research and consult with a medical expert before following any of this up.
+Please note: none of this is medical advice, and we (Sunset) can't take responsibility for any effects caused by following the information below.
+Please do your own research and consult with a medical professional before acting on any of it.

 The Science Behind How To Get Rid Of Asian Glow

-When it comes to how to avoid Asian glow, it is all about breaking down acetaldehyde naturally.
-So your question should shift from how to stop Asian glow, to how to help your body better break down acetaldehyde!
+When it comes to managing Asian glow, it's all about breaking down acetaldehyde.
+So your question should shift from "how do I stop Asian glow?" to "how do I help my body break down acetaldehyde?"

-Most people rely on the liver’s ALDH2 enzymes to do all the work.
-But if you suffer from an alcohol flush reaction, your ALDH2 is deficient.
-This deficiency is why additional support is required.
-That's where Sunset Pills come in - allowing you to prevent alcohol flushing without abstaining from alcohol consumption altogether.
-But - are there other cures for Asian flush?
-Can you learn how to get rid of Asian glow?
-Let's take a look...
+Most people rely on the liver's ALDH2 enzyme to do all the work.
+But if you get the alcohol flush reaction, your ALDH2 is deficient.
+That deficiency is why extra support can help, and it's where Sunset comes in — it's formulated to support the acetaldehyde clearance pathway.
+But are there other ways to reduce Asian flush at home?
+Let's take a look.

 Can You Really Learn How To Prevent Asian Glow Safely & Effectively?

-If you follow the advice below, you will not cure Asian glow.
-Rather, you're learning how to manage the alcohol flush reaction so you can regain your sense of confidence when you drink alcohol.
-With that said, let's talk about some DIY Asian flush cures you can try at home to alleviate symptoms.
+If you follow the advice below, you won't cure Asian glow.
+Instead, you'll learn how to manage the alcohol flush reaction so you can feel more comfortable when you drink.
+With that said, let's talk about some DIY Asian flush remedies you can try at home.

-DIY Asian Flush Cures: How to Get Rid of Asian Glow Quickly & Safely
+DIY Asian Flush Cures: How to Manage Asian Glow Safely

-Pepcid AC & similar products are both essentially a chemical mix called 'Famotidine'.
-Famotidine is a histamine-2 blocker (better known as an Antihistamine, specifically, an H2 antagonist).
+Pepcid AC and similar products are essentially a drug called 'famotidine'.
+Famotidine is a histamine-2 blocker (an H2 antagonist — a type of antihistamine).

-Famotidine works by decreasing the amount of acid the stomach produces, which is why Pepcid's main use is to settle a bad stomach/indigestion or heartburn.
+Famotidine works by decreasing the amount of acid the stomach produces, which is why its main use is to settle indigestion or heartburn.

 What about Pepto Bismol and alcohol?